dmilind/Elastalert/README.md

 # ElastAlert

 ElastAlert is a simple framework for alerting on anomalies, spikes, or other patterns of interest from data in Elasticsearch.
 Documentation for elastalert can be found at https://elastalert.readthedocs.io/en/latest/elastalert.html.
-This project create an elastalert rpm by using elastalert python module
+This project create an elastalert rpm by using elastalert python module.
+Reference from github amine7536.
 ## Required Stack
 - Elastalert [http://elastalert.readthedocs.io/en/latest/](http://elastalert.readthedocs.io/en/latest/)
 - FPM Packaging tool : [http://fpm.readthedocs.io/en/latest/](http://fpm.readthedocs.io/en/latest/)